Pylons/pyramid/docs/narr/project.rst

    name during ``paster create`` by adding the project name to the command line, e.g. ``paster create -t bfg_starter MyProject``.

+.. note:: A convenience template for projects which will depend on :term:`ZODB` projects also exists.
+Use ``paster create -t bfg_zodb`` to use this template instead of the "starter" template.

 Installing your Newly Created Project for Development
 -----------------------------------------------------